jjjacobsen/financeAI/README.md

 ### To run ###

+- login to bank
+    - select checking account
+        - click the download button next to "Transaction History"
+        - choose csv format
+        - name file debit.csv
+    - select credit card account
-- login to bank and expand the transactions history to get needed transactions, then download the html
+        - go to the Search transactions tab
-    - right click -> save page as -> Format: Web Page, Complete -> ledger.html
-        - this also downloads some directory with extra files, but ledger.html is the only one needed
+        - at the bottom of the page select csv from "Transaction Format"
+        - name file credit.csv
-    - ledger.html needs to be under restricted/
+- make sure both csv files are under restricted/
 - `python main.py`